justinchore/Project_0/README.md

 Room for improvement:
 - JSON file formatting
-- Refratoring try except blocks for input errors
+- Refactoring try except blocks for input errors

 To do:
 - Account deletion